 New in 2017 - kayaks for fishing and SUP (Stand Up Paddle) rentals on beautiful Mill Creek Lake, near Natural Bridge, plus hiking and boat shuttle services!
 Stop by the welcome station for more information about the great water activities offered by our friends at Red River Adventure - and pick up some unique items for serious paddlers!

 Fishing is available at Mill Creek near Natural Bridge State Resort Park.
-This beautiful, peaceful lake is a favorite of area photographers, such as John Snell, who captured the autumn image on the right side of the image below, as Mill Creek is surrounded by lush forest and sandstone cliffs, with the most famous sandstone arch, Natural Bridge, just across the road and up the mountain.
+This beautiful, peaceful lake is a favorite of area photographers, as Mill Creek is surrounded by lush forest and sandstone cliffs, with the most famous sandstone arch, Natural Bridge, just across the road and up the mountain.
 You can fish from the bank or rent a canoe or kayak from Red River Adventure and enjoy canoeing/kayaking and fishing at the same time!
 They have fishing gear at their welcome station you can pick up before your adventure.
 You can also fly fish or hop out of your canoe and fish right in the Red River Gorge.

 You can purchase a fishing license ahead of time online from the Kentucky Department of Fish and Wildlife Resources - or call Red River Adventures for information on where to pick one up when you get here.
 Be sure to check on the fishing regulations and forecast before you go.

 Do the kids love to swim?
 The huge pool and picnic area at Hemlock Lodge, located at Natural Bridge Resort State Park, is a very inexpensive family adventure.
 Pack a lunch, have a great day swimming and picnicking together – just like in the old days when you were a kid.
 There's a kiddie pool there and plenty of lounge chairs for Mom to relax in while watching the kids.
 There are lots of picnic tables in a park-like setting nearby.